 Turn off your router at night

 Even better, turn off your Internet connection when you are not using it.
-Here are two ways of turning off your router on a regular basis.
+Here are two ways of turning off your wifi router at night on a regular basis.
 Though it’s a non ionizing radiation exposure which is considered safer, we should keep all wireless devices like wifi routers away or turned off while asleep.

 - Connect your router to a mechanical wall timer.
 Just set the timer to cut off power to your router and turn it back on according to your schedule.
 Mechanical wall timers emit zero radiation.